jaysylvester/citizen/README.md

 Returns:

     foo({
+      "article": {
         "My-Clever-Article-Title": {
           "title": "My Clever Article Title",
           "summary": "Am I not terribly clever?",
           "text": "Second page content"
         }
+      }
     });

-If you want to make it available to third party sites, see the [CORS section](#http-access-control-cors).
+If you want to make a controller available to third party sites, see the [CORS section](#cross-origin-resource-sharing-cors).

 ### Rendering alternate views